Storm-Bogatyr, Ivan the Cow's Son: Synopsis

 The story begins by explaining how three Ivans were born on the same day: the main hero who was the son of a cow, the prince, and a maidservant's son.

 The king of a foreign realm made a worldwide plea for anyone who could make his childless queen pregnant.
 A certain peasant's son, instructed by a wise old hag, presented the king with a gold-winged pike (щуказлатокрылая) netted near the palace.
 That day, the cow that drank the slop water from the fish the cooks were cleaning, the servant-girl who tasted the fish while carrying the dish, and the queen who was served the dish all conceived a child.
-The three women came to term simultaneously, and on the same day delivered Ivan the Cow's Son, Ivan Tsarevich the prince, and Ivan the maid's son.
+The three females came to term simultaneously, and on the same day delivered Ivan the Cow's Son, Ivan Tsarevich the prince, and Ivan the maid's son.
 The three grew up with exceeding speed beyond the norm.